Amazon parrot: Description

-Most amazon parrots are predominantly green, with contrasting colors on parts of the body such as the crown, face and flight feathers; these colours vary by species.
-They are medium- to large-sized parrots, measuring between 23–45 cm long, and have short, rounded tails and wings.
+Most amazon parrots are predominantly green, with contrasting colors on parts of the body such as the crown, face, and flight feathers; these colours vary by species.
+They are medium- to large-sized parrots, measuring between 23 and 45 cm long, and have short, rounded tails and wings.
 They are heavy-billed, and have a distinct notch on the upper mandible and a prominent naked cere with setae on it.
-Male and female amazon parrots are roughly the same size, though males can be larger at times - most amazon parrots do not show sexual dimorphism, exceptions being the white-fronted amazon, Yucatan amazon and the turquoise-fronted amazon, the latter species being sexually dimorphic when viewed in the ultraviolet spectrum, invisible to humans.
-They can weigh from 190g to more than 565g.
-The average body temperature of an amazon parrot is 41.8 degrees Celsius, or 107.1 degrees Fahrenheit.
+Male and female amazon parrots are roughly the same size, though males can be larger at times - most amazon parrots do not show sexual dimorphism, exceptions being the white-fronted amazon, Yucatan amazon, and turquoise-fronted amazon, the latter species being sexually dimorphic when viewed in the ultraviolet spectrum, invisible to humans.
+They can weigh from 190 to more than 565 g.
+The average body temperature of an amazon parrot is 41.8 °C (107.1 °F).
 Their heart rates range from 340 to 600 beats per minute, with 15-45 breaths per minute.

 Distribution and habitat

-Amazon parrots are native to the Neotropical Americas, ranging from South America to Mexico, and the Caribbean.
+Amazon parrots are native to the Neotropical Americas, ranging from South America to Mexico and the Caribbean.
 Outside of their native habitats, more than 14 species of amazon parrots have been observed.
-In Italy, there are two reproductive populations of Amazona, dating back to their introduction in 1991 to the city of Genoa.
+In Italy, two reproductive populations of Amazona occur, dating back to their introduction in 1991 to the city of Genoa.
 The birds are present in Germany, but their status is unclear.
 They are also found in Spain, where the most common parrot present is the turquoise-fronted amazon.
 Portugal, California (where the birds were largely introduced during the 20th century), Puerto Rico, South Africa, and the Netherlands have also reported sightings of Amazona parrots.
 More than 12 species of amazon parrots can be found in the US state of Florida, mostly around the city of Miami.
 Feral populations are also present in São Paulo, Porto Alegre, Buenos Aires, and Río Cuarto within South America.

-Amazon parrots mostly inhabit forests such as scrub forests, palm groves and rainforests, but some prefer drier areas such as savannas.
+Amazon parrots mostly inhabit forests such as scrub forests, palm groves, and rainforests, but some prefer drier areas such as savannas.
 Vinaceous-breasted amazons are thought to prefer parana pine trees, and have been shown to prefer forest fragments or isolated trees, while Tucumán amazons nest at higher elevations than other amazon parrots, mostly in Blepharocalyx trees, within the cloud-forest.
 Yellow-headed amazons nest in the canopy of tall trees, mostly in Astronium graveolens and Enterolobium cyclocarpum.